AkramsBookshelf/GCT-Unity/DataManagement/DataEntity.md

 # DataEntityBase<T> Class

-The `DataEntityBase<T>` is the foundational abstract ScriptableObject that powers the entire persistence system.
-Every piece of game data—whether it’s a sword, a quest, or a player stat—should inherit from this class.
+The `DataEntityBase<T>` is the foundational abstract ScriptableObject that powers the persistence system.
+It manages the identity, naming consistency, and synchronization lifecycle for all game data assets (items, quests, etc.).
+This refactored version delegates the heavy lifting of file I/O to static utility classes, keeping the entity focused on its data state.

-It manages the "Identity" of an object (making sure it has a unique ID), its "Naming" (keeping the file name in sync with the data), and its "Lifecycle" (handling how it saves to and loads from external files like CSV or JSON).

 ## Overview
 -   Namespace: `CSG.DataManagement`